 Unlike Extreme Liberal’s assault, I was, in fact, not aware that I had actually been assaulted until many years later.
 You may well ask, “If you didn’t know you were assaulted, how can you say you were?”
 You can trust me when I tell you that I have asked myself that same question.

 The assault actually occurred in a public place.
-I was in fifth grade and was getting ready to join the school football team.
+I was going into the 6th grade and was getting ready to join the school football team.
 As is typical, I was required to have a sports physical and the school system provided them at low cost for any boy that needed one.
 We simply had to pay a small fee, $10 or $15, and show up on a Saturday morning.

 I showed up with my money in hand and waited in line with the other preteens in the boys’ locker room at the local high school.
 One by one, we went behind a curtain to receive our physical from a kind-looking older doctor, probably in his late 50s or early 60s.
 I had heard about the process from some of the older boys and knew to expect an uncomfortable moment when he would put his hands down my underpants, touch my privates, and tell me to “turn your head and cough”, checking for a hernia.
 This did, indeed, happen.
 Then this nice old man did something else.